 Debbie Tropp is a new non-farmer member of the AAC.
-She is a member of the Food Policy Council and retired from 26 years at the USDA.
+She is a member of the Food Economy Working Group of the Food Policy Council and she retired after serving 26 years at the USDA.

 - 2. Approval of the AAC meeting minutes from August 20, 2019.
 Approved as corrected.
 (Driscoll/Lewis) - 3.
 Update on the Farm Alcohol Production Facilities-FAPF-The DPS has provided the draft Memorandum of Understanding between the OAG and the Department of Permitting Services to assist with the implementation of Farm Alcohol Production.
 Jeremy will report on the recommendations from the County Executive to address the challenges for obtaining commercial building permits on farms that offer FAPF and agritourism activities.